Los Angeles County Department of Beaches and Harbors: Beaches

 Management of the beaches was shifted from the Parks and Recreation department in May 1969.
 L.A. native Dick Fitzgerald was the first director of the Department of Beaches.
 In 1976, Fitzgerald advocated for marine reserves to protect the tide pool ecosystems at Abalone Cove and Vista Sudeste.
 Circa 1975, when the city of Los Angeles handed over management of the “lifeguards, maintenance, parking and concessions” at their beaches to the county, the department oversaw 73 mi of the 76.5 mi of beaches in the county, including 38 mi miles of “improved beaches.”

 “The beaches surrounding Santa Monica Bay were visited by more than 42.5 million people in 1987,” according to the department's Lifeguard Division.
-The Los Angeles County Lifeguards became their own department in 1994.
+The Los Angeles County Lifeguards were transferred to the Los Angeles County Fire Department in 1994.

 The following beaches are owned or operated by the department, sometimes in partnership with the State of California or a city government: